 This mathematics course is designed to give students a basic understanding of mathematical concepts and operations.
 The class will start with concepts such as place value and numeration before moving on to more complex skills.
-To encourage understanding and motivation, students will be presented with problem solving exercises that relate a concept to everyday situations.
+To to everyday situations.
 An emphasis is placed on mastering basic concepts that are necessary for success in life at school, at home and in the workplace.
 This course is only for students with an IEP on a PC.